2024 Thailand motorcycle Grand Prix

 The 2024 Thailand motorcycle Grand Prix (officially known as the PT Thailand Grand Prix) was the eighteenth round of the 2024 Grand Prix motorcycle racing season.
-All races were held at the Chang International Circuit in Buriram on 27 October 2024.
+It was held at the Chang International Circuit in Buriram on 27 October 2024.

 In the MotoGP class, Ducati Lenovo Team secured their fourth Teams' Championship.

 In the Moto2 class, Ai Ogura secured the Riders' Championship after finishing in the podium, becoming the first Japanese rider since Hiroshi Aoyama in 2009 to win a World Riders' title.
 Ogura's team MT Helmets – MSi also won the Teams' title in their first season in the intermediate class.

 In the Moto3 class, CFMoto Aspar Racing Team clinched their second Teams' Championship, with their constructor CFMoto also securing their first Constructor's title.

 MotoGP Sprint

 The MotoGP Sprint was held on 26 October.